cisco-open/jalapeno/Getting-Started.md

 ```

 4. Configure routers in the network to stream telemetry and BMP data to the Jalapeno cluster.
-The MDT port is 32400 and the BMP port is 30555.
+Jalapeno's default MDT port is 32400 and the BMP port is 30511.
+Generally we would setup MDT on all routers and BMP only on route reflectors and any routers with external peering sessions.

    1. Example destination group for MDT: **Note: you may need to set TPA mgmt**